vitkarpov/bem-core/common.docs/i-bem-js/i-bem-js-init.en.md

 -   `init`, `destruct` – Initialization/destruction of blocks on a specified fragment of the DOM tree.
 -   `update`, `replace`, `append`, `prepend`, `before`, `after` – Adding/replacing a fragment of the DOM tree with simultaneous initialization of blocks on the updated fragment.

-For an example of using functions that perform dynamic initialization, see [Dynamically updating blocks and elements in the DOM tree](i-bem-js-dom.en.md#dynamically-updating-blocks-and-elements-in-the-dom-tree).
+For an example of using functions that perform dynamic initialization, see "[Dynamically updating blocks and elements in the DOM tree](i-bem-js-dom.en.md#dynamically-updating-blocks-and-elements-in-the-dom-tree)".

 <a name="destruct-dom"></a>